Coast

 Black-bellied Plover

 The distinct whistles of the Black-bellied Plover can be heard at coastal inlets starting in July.
 When they arrive, they may still be in their breeding plumage that resembles a reverse tuxedo—hence their name.
-As fall progresses they will don more subtle, but still beautiful, winter dress that blends in better with sand flats where they roost and forage.
+As fall progresses, they will don more subtle, but still beautiful, winter dress that blends in better with sand flats where they roost and forage.
+They are especially shy, and flush easily if you approach to closely, so take extra care when observing them.

 Western Sandpiper

-The Western Sandpiper can be spotted in the fall at coastal inlets, on sandbars and mudflats.
-Their populations are especially large between September and October when migrating flocks are passing through.
+The Western Sandpiper can be spotted in the fall at coastal inlets and on sandbars and mudflats.
+Their numbers in North Carolina are usually greatest between September and October when migrating flocks are passing through, but some will stay overwinter.
 Early migrants will still sport black speckles on the sides of their bellies and rufous backs, remnants of their breeding plumage.
+Later in the year, they will be as dun-colored as the Dunlin.

 Red Knot